stangelandcl/teepeedb/README.md

 Uses memory mapping for reads.

-A teepee has the same basic shape as a log-structured merge tree - triangular.
+A teepee has the same basic shape as a log-structured merge tree, triangular.
+More importantly teepeedb is fun to say.

 ### Example